JosiahWolff/JosiahWolff/README.md

 <h1>Hi 👋, my name is Josiah Wolff.</h1>
-I'm a full stack web development student.
-I love seeing a job get done and fixing things!
+I'm a full stack software engineer and I love seeing a job get done and fixing things!

 <h2>More About me</h2>